 Job Limits

 Each LC platform is a shared resource.
 Users are expected to adhere to the following usage policies to ensure that the resources can be effectively and productively used by everyone.
-You can view the policies on a system itself by running:
+You can view the policies on a system itself by running either:

 Hardware